mtharmer/market-analysis/README.md

 $ npm install -g yarn
 ```

-Finally, in the repository, run:
+Then, in the repository, run:

 `$ yarn install`

+And finally, compile the stylesheets using:

+`$ rails assets:precompile`

 ## Running